cilium/cilium/Documentation/gettingstarted/encryption-wireguard.rst

 Limitations
 ===========

-Wireguard support in Cilium currently lacks the following features, which may be resolved in upcoming Cilium releases:
+WireGuard support in Cilium currently lacks the following features, which may be resolved in upcoming Cilium releases:

  - Host-level encryption.
 Only traffic between two Cilium-managed endpoints